 Cisco Elastic Services

-Controller (ESC) is a Virtual Network Functions Manager (VNFM), performing life
+Controller (ESC) is a Virtual Network Functions Manager (VNFM), which performs

-cycle management of Virtual Network Functions (VNFs).
-ESC provides agentless
+life cycle management of Virtual Network Functions (VNFs).
+ESC provides

-and multi vendor VNF management by provisioning the virtual services, and
+agent-less and multi vendor VNF management by provisioning virtual services,

-monitoring their health and load.
-ESC provides the flexibility to define rules
+and monitoring their health and load.
+ESC provides the flexibility to define

-or scale-out on the VNFs.
-It also supports automatic VM recovery when a VM
+operations, ESC also supports automatic VM recovery when a VM fails and

 ESC fully integrates